 Exception: Self-adhesive bituminous membranes do not need to be applied in dry climates as defined in IECC Figure 301.1.
-Refer to the Map of Climate Zones to determine "Dry Climates," and consult code officials when local climate conditions might dictate the need for protection from ice dams.
+Refer to the IECC climate zone map shown on the Climate tab to determine "Dry Climates," and consult code officials when local climate conditions might dictate the need for protection from ice dams.

 To ensure that the area above the eave is well sealed, the area must be cleaned prior to installation of the self-adhering bituminous membrane.
 Once applied, the membrane must be rolled flat so that no folds or creases are present.

 The map in Figure 1 shows the climate zones for states that have adopted energy codes equivalent to the International Energy Conservation Code (IECC) 2009, 12, 15, and 18.
 The map in Figure 2 shows the climate zones for states that have adopted energy codes equivalent to the IECC 2021.
 Climate zone-specific requirements specified in the IECC are shown in the Compliance Tab of this guide.

 In high snow load regions (Figure 3), consider installing peel-and-stick membrane further up the roof than code-required minimums (e.g., 2 feet).
 Consider installing membrane on all roof deck surfaces expected to experience heavy or sustained snow load.
 Additional attention should be paid to attic air sealing, insulation, and venting in high snow load areas to reduce the risk of ice dam formation.

 The Compliance tab contains both program and code information.
 Code language is excerpted and summarized below.
 For exact code language, refer to the applicable code, which may require purchase from the publisher.
 While we continually update our database, links may have changed since posting.
 Please contact our webmaster if you find broken links.